k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: proper feedback incrementing poison resistance intrinsic while also having it extrinsically
 - Fix: zombie form into a zombie that has been genocided
+- Fix: charge for #looting pet in a shop